KyleNiksa/pyraas/README.md

 # pyraas
-Python SDK for Rocket Software's metadata management and linked data product: Rochade.
+Python SDK for Rocket Software's Data Intelligence product, Rochade.
 This will act as a high level Python client for the Rochade as a Service (RaaS) API.